 Section 1: Number and Election

 CPE shall have the following officers: President; President-Elect, Immediate Past- President; Secretary, and Treasurer.
 They shall be elected by the Board from current members of the Board.
-The election shall take place at the last regular board meeting preceding the Annual Meeting of CPE members.
+The election shall take place during the third or fourth quarters of the year

 Section 2: Terms of Office

 Officers shall be elected for two-year terms.
-They shall take office at the conclusion of the Annual Meeting of CPE members.
+They shall take office on January 1.
 Subject to Sections 3 and 4 of this Article they shall serve until their respective successors have been elected and seated.
 The President-Elect shall serve for two years prior to assuming the office as President.
 The Past-President shall serve for two years upon completion of the Presidential term of office.